Lachlan-Mayne/english-notes/pete r/English.md

 - Peter Weir doesn't actually show Truman crossing the threshold even though it plays such a major part of his life
 - Christof starts talking to Truman directly even though he knows he won't get a response
 - Christof realises he can't stop him with the actors as they don't have the qualifications
-- Christof doesn't take Tr
+- Christof doesn't take Truman's determination to escape from his world and he has to take more and more drastic actions to even give him a believe

 ### **Characters:**